Friends and Family of Dennis and Story Landis

 1994-1996 Acting Chairman, Department of Neurology, School of Medicine, Case Western Reserve University

-Story retired from her role at the NIH in October, 2014, and also continues to serve as a special volunteer at the NIH.
+Story retired from her role at the NIH in October, 2014, and continues to serve as a reviewer and advisor for a variety of organizations.

 Story Cleland Landis, PhD